ArthurWatsonNECO2025/Thesis-R-Code/README.md

 # Thesis-R-Code
-This is the R code that I have written to make graphical representations of data for my masters thesis at The New England College of Optometry.
+This is the R code that I have written to do statistical analyses and also make graphical representations of the data for my masters thesis at The New England College of Optometry.

+The specific analyses and graphs can be found in their respective branches.